Amereyeu/Markdown-math-snippets/README.md

 <img src="images/relations.png" alt="relations" width="520">

 ## Usage

+VS Codium doesn't allow inserting snippets inside snippets.
+So first create your equation and then wrap it with `$` for inline math or `$$` for block.

 Snippets are only active in Markdown files.
 If they do not show up edit your `settings.json` file and add following code: